 Impact of the recent D.C.
 Circuit ruling in ACA International v.
 FCC, Statutory Damages Limitations, Superiority, Consent and More

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide class action and in-house counsel on complying with the amended Telephone Consumer Protection Act (TCPA) and defending lawsuits under the Act.
+This CLE course will guide class action and in-house counsel on complying with the amended Telephone Consumer Protection Act (TCPA) and defending lawsuits under the Act.
 The panel will examine the recent D.C.
 Circuit Court ruling in ACA International v.
 FCC, the latest class action trends and settlements under the TCPA and explain how courts are addressing questions of federal jurisdiction, limitations on statutory damages, class certification, and other issues in lawsuits involving phone, fax and text solicitations.

 - Most common types of TCPA class actions

 - Impact of the recent D.C.
 Circuit ruling in ACA International v.
 FCC

 - Federal jurisdiction following Mims v.
 Arrow Financial and Spokeo v.
 Robbins